deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG1.png" alt="">

 CFG at this point would now be enabled for the program- or in the case of Microsoft binaries, they would already be CFG enabled (most of them).
 This causes a bitmap to be created, which essentially is made up of all functions within the process space that are "protected by CFG".
 Since this is a post about XFG, not CFG, we will skip over the technical details of CFG.
 However, if you are interested to see how CFG works at a lower level, Morten Schenk has an excellent [post](https://improsec.com/tech-blog/bypassing-control-flow-guard-in-windows-10) about its implementation in user mode (the Windows kernel has been compiled with CFG, known as kCFG, since Windows 10 1703).

-On any indirect function call (e.g. `call [rax]` where RAX contains a function address or a function pointer), which is a call to a function that initiates a control flow transfer to a different part of an application, the call is firsly checked by CFG.
+Moving on, before any indirect function call (e.g. `call [rax]` where RAX contains a function address or a function pointer), which iinitiate a control flow transfer to a different part of an application, the call is firsly checked by CFG.

 Let's take a look at a very simple program that performs a control flow transfer.